biniyamyohannes/website/_posts/2025-08-26-mlflow-infra-bootstrapping.md

 date: 2025-08-27
 ---

-This project sets up a containerized MLflow tracking server using Docker.
+This project sets up a containerized MLflow tracking server with Docker, using Postgres for metadata and S3 for artifacts.
-The goal is to provide a reproducible and persistent local environment for experiment tracking: an MLflow server with a Postgres backend and S3 artifact storage.

 <!-- more -->

 ## Motivation

-A containerized MLflow stack provides a reproducible tracking service that can be reused across future projects.
+A containerized MLflow stack provides a consistent experiment tracking and model registry service that can be reused across future projects.
-Postgres and S3 provide persistent artifact storage, and Docker Compose makes the environment easy to spin up or extend.
+Postgres and S3 provide persistent storage, and Docker Compose makes the environment easy to spin up or extend.

 ## Implementation